| |

 ~ it is hereditary with jaguars dominant.
 Depending on

-it draws for marks of the coat off. (except when you will
+or it draws for marks of the coat off. (except when you

 "Basically, the fur color is determined by pigment cells